 Tight Radius Pipe Bends

-This, by definition, a long radius pipe elbow has a curvature 1.5 times the nominal pipe diameter.
-Long radius elbows, as well as short elbows are cast and welded in steel, and injected molded in plastics.
-However, to our knowledge, no one has ever thermo bent them before.
+By definition, a long radius pipe elbow has a curvature 1.5 times the nominal pipe diameter.
+Long radius elbows, as well as short elbows, are normally cast and welded in steel, and are injected molded in plastics.
+However, to our knowledge, no one has ever thermally bent them before and maintained a consistant ID.

 Although clear CAB injected molded pipe fittings were produced decades ago, they are not available now.